What do you do when one member of a family is a survivor of childhood trauma and another family member has a serious health issue?

 Most of all, take a deep breath!
 If I can do it, you can too!

 If you’d like to hear more of my story, sign up here to receive a FREE download of my book.

-Sign up for updates and get Monday Moments & my ebook free!
+Sign up for updates & get my ebook free!